David Francis Hoffman: The crime

 On August 10, 1980, David Francis Hoffman murdered his wife, Carol Stebbins.
 According to the facts of the court case that would follow, Hoffman and Stebbins had spent the day playing and spending time with their young children, whilst Hoffman's mother Ulvinen had been helping feed the children.
 Upon putting the children to sleep, Hoffman and Stebbins went up to their bedroom, where Hoffman attempted to initiate sexual intercourse with Stebbins, who refused.
 From here, Hoffman lost his temper and choked Stebbins to death.

 Following this, Hoffman woke his mother and told her to sit on the living room couch so she would have a view of each of the children's bedroom doors, so if they were to awake she could deal with them and they would not wander upstairs to find their dead mother.
 From here, Hoffman moved Stebbins’ corpse to the bathroom, where he dismembered the body and placed the pieces in separate bags before attempting to dispose of the body through the garbage disposal and by burning.
 After realizing that this would not be viable, Hoffman drove the body to Weaver Lake and disposed of it.

 Returning home, Hoffman told his mother to clean all the sheets whilst he washed the bathroom to clear away the evidence.
 Following this, the pair composed a story whereby Stebbins was said to have left the house following a heated argument with Hoffman.
 Hoffman called the police with a missing person's report the next day and during the interviews and searches that followed, Hoffman and Ulvinen both continued to tell the fabricated story.

-On the 19th of August, 1980, David Francis Hoffman came clean and confessed to the police about the murder of his wife.
+On 19 August 1980, David Francis Hoffman came clean and confessed to the police about the murder of his wife.
 In his testimony, Hoffman admitted to the fact that he had told his friends and his mother that he had been planning on killing his wife for months or years.
 He also made clear the part that his mother had played in the murder and the ensuing cover-up.
 Hoffman was charged with first degree murder and sentenced to life in prison.

 Action against Helen Ulvinen

 Ulvinen was also charged with first degree murder, as under Minnesota law, criminal liability can rest on someone who "intentionally aids, advises, hires, councils or conspires with or otherwise procures" to commit a crime.
-Upon appealing this decision on the 17th of December 1981, it was presented that despite the known hatred between Ulvinen and Carrol Stebbins, Ulvinen played no real part in the encouragement, planning or procedure of Hoffman's murder.
+Upon appealing this decision on 17 December 1981, it was presented that despite the known hatred between Ulvinen and Carrol Stebbins, Ulvinen played no real part in the encouragement, planning or procedure of Hoffman's murder.
 As such, the court saw to discharge her for the crime of murder by the first degree, instead suggesting that perhaps manslaughter may be more appropriate.
 However, she was never tried as such.